US STOCKS-Futures mixed after Powell's hawkish tone; more data awaited

 The University of Michigan is set to issue a preliminary reading on its consumer sentiment index for November at 10 a.m.
 ET.

-Megacap growth stocks Alphabet GOOGL.O, Nvidia NVDA.O and Tesla TSLA.O fell between 0.5% and 1.5% in premarket trading.
+The yield on 10-year Treasury note US10YT=RR stood at 4.6539%, extending gains from the previous session after a weaker-than-expected 30-year bond auction and Powell's remarks.
+US/

-Among individual stocks, Plug PowerPLUG.O slumped 28.8% after the hydrogen fuel-cell firm's third-quarter revenue missed estimates.
+Among other stocks, gaming software maker Unity SoftwareU.N and hydrogen fuel-cell firm Plug PowerPLUG.O plunged 14.9% and 32.0% respectively, on missing third-quarter revenue estimates.

-IlluminaILMN.O shares dropped 11.2% as the gene-testing company trimmed its full-year profit forecast for the second straight quarter.
+IlluminaILMN.O shares dropped 10.5% premarket as the gene-testing company trimmed its full-year profit forecast for the second straight quarter.

 (Reporting by Amruta Khandekar; Editing by Maju Samuel)